Department Chair Jeffery Blackmon Named to SEC Leadership Program for LSU

 An experimental nuclear physicist, Blackmon studies nuclear reactions that are important for understanding astrophysical events like stellar explosions and the decays of short-lived atoms that influence nuclear reactor safety.
 He was named a Fellow of the American Physical Society (APS) in 2012 and his research is supported by the US Department of Energy Office of Science Office of Nuclear Physics.

 He has served in leadership positions within the scientific community, including on the U.S. Nuclear Science Advisory Committee and the Executive Committee of the APS Division of Nuclear Physics.
 He served for eight years on the Steering Committee of the Department of Physics & Astronomy at LSU, including a term as Committee Chair.
 He was named Chair of the Department in 2020 and led the Department through its pandemic response.
-He developed the Department's Committee for Diversity, Equity, Inclusion, and Accessibility and led the first strategic planning exercise for the Department in more than a decade.
+He also led the first strategic planning exercise for the Department in more than a decade.

 The SEC ALDP has three components, a university-level development program designed by each institution for its own participants (i.e., fellows); two SEC-wide three-day workshops held on specified campuses for all program participants; and a competitive fellowship designed to provide administrative growth opportunities for former fellows.